selwynpolit/d9book/book/menus.md

   }
 }
 ```

 If you need to get the parent value so you can make a menu item a child,
 use:

 ```php
 $parent_id = $menu_link->getPluginId();
 ```

 and

 ```php
 $menu_link->set('parent', $parent_id);
 ```

-## Peer up a menu to its parents to see if it is a child of a content type
+## Pair up a menu to its parents to see if it is a child of a content type

 Here, we need to display a sidebar if the current node is both a page and a child (or any level of offspring, e.g., grandchild, great-grandchild, etc.) of a content type "unit."